CHRONIC GRIEF IS REAL

 GOD GIVES JOY AND PEACE

-When Jesus knew the time was close for Him to die, He was sorrowful.
-But He assured His disciples that the Holy Spirit, the Comforter, would come to be with them always.
-The book of John, especially chapters 14-16 share about that.
-Then in chapter 17 there is the prayer that Jesus prayed not only for his disciples but for all who would believe, which includes us.
+When Jesus knew the time was close for Him to die, He was sorrowful — but He assured His disciples that the Holy Spirit, the Comforter, would come to be with them always.
+Chapters 14-16 of the book of John are filled with this comfort.
+Then in chapter 17 there is the prayer that Jesus prayed not only for his disciples but also for all who would believe, which includes us.

 I pray not only for these, but also for those who believe in me through their word.
 May they all be one, as you, Father, are in me and I am in you.
 May they also be in us, so that the world may believe you sent me.
 John 17:20-21 (CSB)